ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 9. Review the inputs on the next screen and click **Finish**.
 10. Repeat for any additional {{site.data.keyword.filestorage_short}} volumes.

-It is {{site.data.keyword.cloud}}’s recommendation that FQDN names be used to connect to the VMware&reg; datastore.
+It is {{site.data.keyword.cloud_notm}}’s recommendation that FQDN names be used to connect to the VMware&reg; datastore.
 Using direct IP addressing might bypass the load-balancing mechanism that is provided by using FQDN.
 {: important}

 To use the IP address instead of the FQDN, ping the server to obtain the IP address.